MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/bring-your-own-device.md

 ## Devices automatically discovered by the Pro Management Portal

 Devices are automatically discovered using your users' Teams client to send device data to Pro Management Portal.
-When a user enters the pre-join screen of a meeting, any connected displays and USB audio/video peripherals will be scanned and transmitted to the cloud.
-These devices populate your Devices sub-tab within the Inventory navigation.
+When a user enters the prejoin screen of a meeting, any connected displays and USB audio/video peripherals are scanned and transmitted to the cloud.
+These devices populate your Devices tab within the Inventory navigation.

-At launch, only displays will be supported, but USB audio/video peripherals will follow within a few weeks.
+At launch, only displays are supported, but USB audio/video peripherals will follow within a few weeks.
 Display ingestion is supported on Windows and Mac, whereas USB audio/video will only be supported on Windows.

-Please be aware that Microsoft can't guarantee that devices provide unique data like serial numbers, and this may cause errors or overcounting of usage.
+Be aware that Microsoft can't guarantee that devices provide unique data like serial numbers, and this may cause errors or overcounting of usage.
 We recommend working with your OEM partners to ensure that their devices are providing unique serial numbers to the operating system via the USB descriptor or EDID.

 ## Bring Your Own Device Usage Report